Sounders FC unveils plans for new training facility and team headquarters at Longacres in Renton

 The Sounders provided a land recognition in their news release, acknowledging the Duwamish people and related Coast Salish people as stewards since time immemorial.
 What will now be referred to as Sounders FC Center at Longacres was also once farmed by Japanese and Filipino immigrants.

 Before Boeing’s ownership, James Nelson issued a 10-year lease of his lush, 107-acre dairy farm to the Washington Jockey Club in June 1933 for a one-mile racetrack.
-Longacres opened in August 1933 and gained fame as the oldest continually operating thoroughbred track on the West Coast, according to HistoryLink.org.
+Longacres opened in August 1933 and gained fame as the oldest continually operating Thoroughbred track on the West Coast, according to HistoryLink.org.

-In July 1977, the undefeated Triple Crown winner Seattle Slew showed at Longacres for a two-day noncompetitive event.
+In July 1977, undefeated Triple Crown winner Seattle Slew showed at Longacres for a two-day noncompetitive event.
 Proceeds funded human and horse research at the University of Washington and Washington State University.

 The last race at Longacres was in September 1992.
 Boeing purchased the land for approximately $90 million and in December 1994, the city of Renton permitted the company to demolish the facility.